Sudhamanidb/Dayspring_project/3rd__Day/README.md

 📅 Day 3 – Rails Features & File Structure

-On Day 3, I learned the core features of Ruby on Rails and understood the basic file & folder structure of a Rails application.
-This helped me understand how Rails works behind the scenes.
+On Day 3, I learned the core features of Ruby on Rails and explored the basic file and folder structure of a Rails application.
+This helped me understand how Rails works behind the scenes and why it is so developer-friendly.

-🚀 Main Features of Rails
+🚀 Main Features of Ruby on Rails
 ✨ 1.
 Syntactic Sugar

-Rails reduces repetitive coding by auto-generating code for us.
+Rails reduces repetitive and boilerplate code by auto-generating files and logic for us.

-Automatically creates Model, View, and Controller (MVC) files
+🔹 Automatically creates Model, View, and Controller (MVC) files 🔹 Saves development time

-Saves time by avoiding manual setup
+🔹 Reduces manual configuration

-📌 Example:
+📌 Example Command

 rails generate model Customer

-This command generates:
+📂 This command generates:

-Model file
+Model file (customer.rb)

 Migration file

 Test files

+👉 This shows how Rails simplifies development with minimal effort.

 ⚙️ 2.
 Convention Over Configuration

-Rails follows predefined naming rules, so we don’t need to configure everything manually.
+Rails follows predefined naming conventions, so we don’t need to configure everything manually.

-📛 Naming Rules:
+📛 Naming Rules
-Component	Naming Rule
+Component	Naming Convention
 Model	Singular → Customer
 Controller	Plural → CustomersController
-Table	Plural → customers
+Database Table	Plural → customers

-✅ When conventions are followed, Rails automatically connects everything.
+✅ When these conventions are followed, Rails automatically links models, controllers, views, and database tables.

 📁 Config Folder (config/)

 This folder controls how the Rails application behaves.

-Important Files:
+Important Files

 database.yml → Database connection settings